-I started my career as a Database Manager and Secretary Accountant with a Denmark-funded project for Cambodia's Forestry Administration after I obtained my Bachelor's Degree.
+I started my career as a Database Manager and Secretary Accountant with a Denmark funded project for Cambodia's Forestry Administration after I obtained my Bachelor Degree.
 My main role was to design, develop and administrate the database of the project.

-I graduated with my Bachelor Degree in Computer Science and Engineering in 2003 from the Royal University of Phnom Penh (RUPP) and earned my Master's Degree from the same university with the same major in 2006.
-I completed a one-year diploma in Business Administration from the Royal University of Law and Economics (RULE).
+I graduated with my Bachelor Degree in Computer Science and Engineering in 2003 from the Royal University of Phnom Penh (RUPP) and earned my Master Degree from the same university in the same major in 2006.
+I completed a one-year diploma degree in Business Administration from the Royal University of Laws and Economics (RULE).

 Being a female leader of a tech company, FWTA, in a country where there is limited acceptance of professional women, is a tough job.
 However, I have overcome these challenges and particular environments to move forward toward pursuing my dream.
-I began by gathering people around me: colleagues, workmates and business partners to believe in my visionary thought, capacity and knowledge.
+I began by gathering people around me, colleagues, workmates and business partners to believe in my visionary thought, capacity and knowledge.
 I saw all of us, including me, as good workmates, friends and supporters rather than me as their leader.
 I realized that our success could not be demonstrated with talk, but by real actions that demonstrated and ensured that I could succeed and we, women, can succeed in tech leadership jobs where many people culturally and traditionally have viewed and valued many leadership roles as a man's job.

-With family, I need to balance and manage my time for work and family but luckily enough, our family culture is very different from most traditional Cambodians.
-We go to work in the morning and kids go to school from morning until afternoon.
-We have lunch outside and return home in the evening.
-My husband has a sense of gender equality and is willing to promote women so I have less barriers to my work and business to meet my dream.
+With family, I need to balance and manage my time for work and family but lucky enough, our family culture is very different from most traditional Cambodians.
+We go to work in the morning and kids go to school from the morning time and stay at school until later afternoon.
+We have lunch outside and back home in the evening.
+My husband has a sense of gender equality and is willing to promote women so I have less barrier/block areas for me to do my work and business to meet my dream.

-In my professional career, I am proud of being a role model for females in tech development and for young Cambodian ladies who wish to start a business, especially in tech Also, a part of my business is supporting and solving business problems and assisting the growth of businesses, particularly for female and young entrepreneurs with businesses in healthcare in Cambodia.
+In my professional career, I am proud of being a role model for females in tech development and for young Cambodian ladies who wish to start a business, especially tech businesses Also, a part of my business is supporting and solving business problems and assisting the growth of businesses , particularly female and young entrepreneurs doing business in healthcare in Cambodia.
 That is in line with my dream.